 Search our collection for images, maps, blueprints, and documents related to the Army Language School/Defense Language Institute Foreign Language Center (DLIFLC), historic Presidio of Monterey (including cavalry, infantry, and other Army units assigned to the Monterey Peninsula), the City of Monterey, and the former Fort Ord.
 Use a keyword search or browse by subject matter.
 The advanced search option allows the user to specify date ranges within an image or document search.

 DISCLAIMER: clicking on our archival catalog link will take the user to an external site.
 Please note that for sites outside of the DLIFLC.EDU domain, the Defense Language Institute Foreign Language Center does not provide any kind of support.
 DLIFLC doesn't endorse any external sites.
 Views and positions expressed on any of the external sites are representative of their respective organizations and do not represent the position of DLIFLC in any way.

 Learn about our collections!

 Fort Ord Historical Collection

-The DLIFLC Command History, written by the Command and Deputy Historians, are availble to the public as reference documents.
+The DLIFLC Command History issues, written by the Command and Deputy Historians, are available to the public as reference documents.
 The Command History generally covers one to two years of DLIFLC's academic and adminstrative history and is divided into six chapters with each chapter discussing an important aspect of the function, structure, and management of DLIFLC and its associated garrison—the Presidio of Monterey.
 The report includes various appendices, figures, a glossary, and an index to help the reader make efficient use of a document primarily intended to serve as an encyclopedic reference and official history of DLIFLC and the Presidio during this period.
-Most references cited may be found in the DLIFLC and Presidio Archives located in the Chamberlin Library at the Ord Military Community in Seaside, California.
 Please contact the Archives to learn more about the Command History or to request materials reported in the Command History.